LarsHenrikNelson/ClampSuite/README.md

 6. To install run `pip install clampsuite`.
 7. Now run `clampsuite` and you're all set.
 8. Running the command `clampsuite --version` in the terminal will print the install version of clampsuite.

+## Installation with Anaconda
+1. 'pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git' for the stable branch (main) or 'pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git@develop' for the development branch.
+8. Running the command `pip show clampsuite` in the terminal will print the details of the version of clampsuite you installed.

 <br/>